8 Customer Success Metrics Every SaaS Company Needs to Track

 Tracking customer success metrics like net revenue retention (NRR) helps you understand if you’re generating more revenue the longer you retain customers.
 In a subscription business, you want to create levers that ensure customers that sign today will spend more with you next year and in the years beyond.
 The more visibility you have into CS metrics, the easier it is to track trends in revenue growth efficiency.

 Analyzing customer success metrics like NPS scores and satisfaction scores can surface insight into the biggest pain points for your customer base.
 When the CS team sees that satisfaction scores are trending downward, they can proactively reach out to struggling accounts and get a better understanding of the issues.
 Collecting that information and reviewing it in aggregate can result in a list of highly-requested features that are missing from the product.
-Customer success teams can take that to their partners in product and offer value in setting the feature release schedule.
+Customer success teams can take that to their partners in product and offer value in prioritizing initiatives and setting the feature release schedule.

 Any time you update your SaaS pricing strategy, you’ll go through a long process of gathering customer feedback and analyzing options internally with leadership teams.
 But customer success metrics can offer unbiased insights that help you further refine your strategies.
 For example, tracking segmented retention numbers after a pricing strategy update will show you if there are certain subsets of customers that are negatively impacted.